I wanted to put together a list of jobs for pregnant women to help those looking for extra work.

 You’ll basically be responsible for turning source data into a database and that’s it.

-It is a bit of a repetitive job, but it’s perfect if you have no time to develop a “skill” and just want to make money as soon as possible.
+It is a bit of a repetitive job, but it’s perfect if you can type quickly, have no time to learn or develop other skills, and just want to make money as soon as possible.

 If you’ve always had a flair for fashion, now is your time to shine!